eGenix/egenix-pyrun/README.md

 For building just one Python release target, you have to specify the PYTHONFULLVERSION on the make command line:

  make build PYTHONFULLVERSION=3.10.11

 or

  make distribution PYTHONFULLVERSION=3.10.11

 # Testing

 The Makefile has various test targets.

-`make test-basic` will test the basic functionality of eGenix PyRun.
+- `make test-basic` will test the basic functionality of eGenix PyRun.

-`make test-pip` can be used to test eGenix PyRun against various packages downloaded using pip.
+- `make test-pip` can be used to test eGenix PyRun against various packages downloaded using pip.

-`make test-distribution` runs both test-basic and test-pip.
+- `make test-distribution` runs both test-basic and test-pip.

-`make test-all-distributions` will run test-distribution for all supported Python releases.
+- `make test-all-distributions` will run test-distribution for all supported Python releases.

-`make test-all-pyruns` will run test-basic for all supported Python releases.
+- `make test-all-pyruns` will run test-basic for all supported Python releases.

-`make test-ssl` tests the PYRUN_HTTPSVERIFY env var.
+- `make test-ssl` tests the PYRUN_HTTPSVERIFY env var.

 # License

-eGenix PyRun is made available under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) (see COPYRIGHT.NOTICE in the source repo for details).
+eGenix PyRun is made available under the [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0) (see COPYRIGHT.NOTICE for details).

-Since PyRun is based on Python itself and creates a custom distribution of Python, the resulting binaries are covered by the combination of the Apache 2.0 license, the Python license and 3rd licenses included in the Python source distribution.
+Since PyRun is based on Python itself and creates a custom distribution of Python, the resulting binaries are covered by the combination of the Apache 2.0 license, the Python license (see LICENSE.Python) and 3rd licenses included in the Python source distribution.